-Clinging to my tracker James Hlongwane’s right arm and waterlogged jacket, while I hung over the gunwale of the wildly rocking boat, the outboard motor stalled, and the hull at the mercy of Lake Kariba’s pounding waves, wasn’t exactly how I’d intended spending the early morning of Friday 30 June 2006.
-Given a choice I’d far rather have been sitting by the campfire having coffee and toast.
+Clinging to my tracker James Hlongwane’s right arm and waterlogged jacket, while I hung over the gunwale of the wildly rocking boat, the outboard motor stalled, and the hull at the mercy of Lake Kariba’s pounding waves, was not exactly how I had intended spending the early morning of Friday 30 June 2006.
+Given a choice I would far rather have been sitting by the campfire chatting to friends while enjoying coffee and toast.
 While I was hanging on to James, a PH colleague, Pierre, was struggling to lift the heavy outboard and free the rope tangled round the propeller.
-One of two ropes we’d earlier thrown to the tracker who at the time was floundering and swallowing water.
-He’d also been drifting away from the boat.
+It was one of two ropes we had earlier thrown to the tracker who at the time was floundering and swallowing water.
+He had also been drifting away from the boat.
 The heavy lumpy wave swells pounding us mercilessly in a howling South-Easter.
-It wasn’t a good day at the office for any of us, and the heavily waterlogged and exhausted tracker James was imploring me, 'Please don’t let me drowned …' then while puking more water, 'Please I don’t want to drowned… please save me'..
+It wasn’t a good day at the office for any of us, and the heavily waterlogged and exhausted tracker James was imploring me, 'Please don’t let me drown …' then while puking more water, 'Please I don’t want to drown… please save me'..
 My problem was James had so many layers of clothes on, plus a heavy pair of waterlogged leather boots, it needed two of us to haul him over the gunwale and back into the boat.

-Unfortunately, it wasn’t going to happen and certainly not until Pierre, bent over the silent outboard motor once more had it running.
+Unfortunately, my saving James was not going to happen and certainly not until Pierre, bent over the silent outboard motor once more had it running.
 He needed to be in full control of the boat, which at that point was still at the mercy of a raging Lake Kariba.
-How we’d ended up in this situation had come about as a sudden and complete jolt to what otherwise should have been a pleasant, if not routine boat trip westwards across the lake from Chete Safari Area to Sijarira Safari Area.
-At the time, I was contracted to guide a few hunting safaris for HHK Safaris, and was moving back across to Sijarira from Chete, having assisted a Zimbabwean businessman on a short hunt.
-After I’d showered on that Friday morning, I joined Pierre at the campfire for coffee.
+How we had ended up in this situation had come about as a sudden and complete jolt to what otherwise should have been a pleasant, if not routine boat trip westwards across the lake from Chete Safari Area to Sijarira Safari Area.
+At the time, I was contracted to guide a few hunting safaris for HHK Safaris, and was moving back across to Sijarira from Chete, having assisted a Zimbabwean businessman on a short buffalo-cow hunt.
+After I had showered on that Friday morning, I joined Pierre at the campfire for coffee.
 He was looking somewhat drenched and cold, and after removing his boots and jacket was trying to dry them over the campfire.
-He also remarked that despite it being freezing cold out on the water so early in the morning, the lake was also abnormally rough, and could well worsen before we got back to Sijarira.
+He also remarked how despite it being freezing cold out on the water so early in the morning, the lake was also abnormally rough, and could well worsen before we got back to Sijarira.

-Having finished our coffee, we decided not to waste anymore time and loading my gear into a vehicle drove down to the boat jetty.
+Having finished our coffee, we decided not to waste any more time and loading my gear into a vehicle drove down to the boat jetty.
 James Hlongwane, my tracker, helped me store my rifles and other personal gear in the lockers under the seats.
-For some inexplicable reason he didn’t place my daypack in one of the lockers.
+For some inexplicable reason he chose not to place my daypack in one of the lockers.
 Choosing instead to hold onto it and although I noticed this, I said nothing.
-Inside the daypack was my GPS, my .458 Lott ammo and cartridge belt, knife, my wallet with my ID, Zimbabwe PH license, credit cards, Zimbabwe driver’s license, petrol cards, hunting boots, and binoculars.
+Inside the daypack was my GPS, my .458 Lott ammo and cartridge belt, skinning knife, my wallet with my ID, my Zimbabwe PH license, credit cards, Zimbabwe driver’s license, petrol cards, hunting boots, and binoculars.
 All of them important items to me.
-In fact, in this day and age of digital red tape it could be said that I was in the daypack!
+In fact, in this day and age of digital red tape it could be said it was me in the daypack.

 Slowly the Zimbabwe shoreline and Chete Island which lies in Zambia began to recede behind us.
 There was no let-up in the rough water and if anything, the tempo began to pick up.
 Not having rain gear, I soon began to feel the wind chill through my saturated PT shorts, T shirt, and soaking jacket.
-So much so, I started trying to turn around and face the direction from which we’d come.
+So much so, I started trying to turn around and face the direction from which we had come.
 Suddenly, I felt the boat swing hard to port as the bow dug into a wave, lifting the stern and causing the hull to yaw violently.
 Thrown completely off balance, and with water cascading over me I slid off my seat and crashed into the starboard gunwale, against the seat James had been sitting on.
-James in turn, was hit by the full force of a huge wave which washed him straight overboard.
+James in turn, was hit by the full force of a huge wave which lifted him and then swept him straight overboard.
 As he went into the water, I tried to grab him with my one hand while holding on with my other, so I too didn’t end up in the drink.
-Unfortunately, I couldn’t get purchase on his smooth nylon jacket and only caught a final glimpse of him being swallowed by waves.
+Unfortunately, I couldn’t get purchase on his smooth nylon jacket and my final glimpse was of him being swallowed by the waves.

 Shouting at him to give me his left hand I became even more concerned when I noticed how he was struggling to raise it to the surface from beneath the murky green water.
-The thought went through my mind that perhaps when being washed overboard he’d injured his left arm.
+The thought went through my mind that perhaps when being washed overboard he had injured his left arm.
 Finally, his left hand made it to the surface and I saw the reason for his struggles.
 He still had a firm grip on my daypack!
-It was amazing how he hadn’t released it because the pack, a British Army pattern, is bigger than your normal day-tripper pack and in addition to the contents, the pack was totally waterlogged.
-It was only when I recovered the pack from James, I remembered he’d been sitting holding it on his lap when we’d departed Chete harbour.
+It was amazing how he had kept hold of it because the pack, a British Army pattern, is bigger than your normal day-tripper pack and in addition to the contents, the pack was totally waterlogged.
+It was only when I recovered the pack from James, I remembered he had been sitting holding it on his lap when we had departed Chete harbour.
 Exhausted, in shock, and at great risk of drowning he had held onto it throughout his ordeal in the unforgiving Lake Kariba waters.
 A true measure of the loyalty of some African trackers.

-As soon as Pierre had managed to bring the wayward boat back under control, and once more pointing it into the waves he quickly came forward and between us we hauled James over the gunwale and onto the deck.
+As soon as Pierre had managed to bring the wayward boat back under control, and once more pointing it into the waves he quickly came forward and between us we hauled the waterlogged James over the gunwale and onto the deck.
 When I asked him why he hadn’t just let my daypack go, he replied, ‘Because it is my job to look after the pack’.
-Although extremely thankful to James for having held onto my pack despite his risk of drowning, I made it clear had it been me in the water and even if the daypack had belonged to the president it would’ve have gone to the bottom of the lake.
+Although extremely thankful to James for having held on to my pack despite his risk of drowning, I made it clear had it been me in the water and even if the daypack had belonged to the president it would have gone to the bottom of the lake.

-Our ordeal wasn’t quite over given the rough water and howling gale.
+Even with James once more aboard, our ordeal was not quite over given the rough water and howling gale.
 We limped into the shelter of a small island where we switched fuel tanks before braving a bumpy ride directly south into the wind.
 It was only when we got into relative shelter against the mainland shoreline that the water quieted down, allowing us to parallel the shore back to Sijarira.
 Throughout this stage of the trip James remained in a state of delayed shock clutching at the bright orange life jacket he now wore.
-The moral of the story quite simply is we should’ve all been wearing life jackets; they were onboard and stowed in a locker.
-However, being blasé we just hadn’t bothered to put them on.
+The moral of the story quite simply is we should have all been wearing life jackets; they were onboard and stowed in a locker.
+However, being blasé we never bothered to put them on, and I was doubly at fault for now insisting my tracker wear a life-jacket for the crossing back to Sijarira.
 There was nothing wrong with the boat design.
 It was a Pelican, and one of the safest hulls on the lake.
-However, once the human becomes separated from the boat in angry water such as we’d experienced, the survival of the individual in the water takes on a different perspective.
+However, once the human becomes separated from the boat in angry water such as we had experienced, the survival of the individual in the water takes on a different perspective.

-As a reminder to me of just how badly the saga of my tracker being swept overboard could’ve turned out, for myself and Pierre, I’ve recently finished reading an extremely humbling book titled Beating Chains by respected ex-Zimbabwe cattle rancher, and safari operator Rusty Labuschagne.
-I’d recommend this book without reservation to anyone wanting to know more about the inhuman conditions within the Zimbabwe prison system.
+As a reminder to me of just how badly the saga of my tracker being swept overboard could have turned out, for myself and Pierre, I read an extremely humbling book titled Beating Chains by respected ex-Zimbabwe cattle rancher, and safari operator Rusty Labuschagne.
+I would recommend this book without reservation to anyone wanting to know more about the inhuman conditions within the Zimbabwe prison system.
 Bulawayo born Rusty was a respected businessman in Zimbabwe, until a fateful December weekend in 2000.
 In his own words, “I went on a fishing trip with friends to my fishing resort on Lake Kariba.
 On our way back, we spotted two fish poachers in a steel boat, who immediately upon seeing us, started paddling hastily for the shore in an effort to get away from us.
 Knowing that they were known poachers, I drove the boat towards them to scare them off and the wake of my boat tilted their boat, causing them to jump out into the water.
 They scrambled to dry land.
 My friend and I then watched as they ran away into the bush and thought nothing more of it.”